robertrosman/scripta/README.md

 ### Options

 So far we haven't really done anything fancy, just a simple "Hello world" script.
-The real power of scripta comes when you start adding options.
+The real power of Scripta comes when you start adding options.
 Let's look at this refined example:

     #!/usr/bin/env scripta
     import { Script } from 'scripta'